Disputing a Speeding Infringement

 (iii) That you were the driver of the vehicle.

-When the police rely on images produced by particular kinds of traffic cameras, they are permitted to produce a certificate which states that the camera in question was in the condition required by the law.
+When the police rely on images produced by particular kinds of traffic cameras, they are permitted to produce a certificate that states that the camera in question was in the condition required by the law.
 If this certificate is provided, then the court will presume that evidence of the speed your car was travelling is accurate.

 It will then be your responsibility to provide evidence to persuade the court that, despite this certificate, the camera was not working for some other reason.
 This is a very technical, difficult point to prove to the court.
 You may be required to call an expert to dispute the accuracy of the device.